 For $384^2$ resolution, we fine-tune the models trained at $224^2$ resolution for 30 epochs with Exponential Moving Average (EMA) \cite{ema}.
-The details of hyper-parameters are shown in Table \ref{tab:hyperparam_baisc_models} and \ref{tab:hyperparam_convformer_caformer} of the appendix.
+The details of hyper-parameters are shown in the appendix.

-\myPara{Pre-training on ImageNet-21K and fine-tuning on ImageNet-1K} To probe the scaling capacity with a larger dataset, we pre-train ConvFormer-B36 and CAFormer-B36 on ImageNet-21K for 90 epochs at the resolution of $224^2$.
+\myPara{Pre-training on ImageNet-21K and fine-tuning on ImageNet-1K} To probe the scaling capacity with a larger dataset, we pre-train ConvFormer and CAFormer on ImageNet-21K for 90 epochs at the resolution of $224^2$.
 Then the pre-trained models are fine-tuned on ImageNet-1K at the resolution of $224^2$ and $384^2$ for 30 epochs with EMA \cite{ema}.
-See Table \ref{tab:hyperparam_in21k} in the appendix for more details of hyper-parameters.
+See the appendix for more details of hyper-parameters.

+\myPara{Robustness evaluation} Following ConvNeXt \cite{convnext}, we also directly evaluate our ImageNet models on several robustness benchmarks, \ie~ImageNet-C \cite{imagenet-c}, ImageNet-A \cite{imagenet-a}, ImageNet-R \cite{imagenet-r} and ImageNet-Sketch \cite{imagenet-sketch}.
+Note that we do not adopt additional fine-tuning or any specialized modules.
+Mean corruption error (mCE) is reported for ImageNet-C and top-1 accuracy is for all other datasets.

-\subsection{Results of Models with basic token mixers}
+\subsubsection{Results of Models with basic token mixers}